melparc30/Python-Socket-Web-Server-/README.md

 # Python-Socket-Web-Server-
-This project is about creating a web server to display images in Python by only using Socket library.
+This project is about creating a web server in Python by only using Socket library.